dotnet/docs/docs/csharp/pattern-matching.md

 oriented techniques and building a class hierarchy for the different shapes.
 You'll use *pattern matching* instead.
 To further emphasize that we're not using inheritance, you'll make each shape a `struct` instead of a class.
-As you go though this sample, contrast this code with how it would be structured as an object hierarchy.
+As you go through this sample, contrast this code with how it would be structured as an object hierarchy.
 When the data you must query and manipulate is not a class hierarchy, pattern matching enables very elegent designs.